-With growing numbers of youth participants every year, dental injuries are on the rise.
+With growing numbers of youth participants every year, sports dental injuries are on the rise.
 It's up to athletes, parents and coaches to think beyond the mandated rules and look at the data for themselves.

 Only 4 high school sports mandate mouthguards, yet the sport with the highest number of dental injuries per season, basketball, doesn't have a mandate.
 This poses the obvious question: If mouthguards are proven to prevent orofacial injury, then why aren’t they required in every sport?